Schr\"odinger equations with smooth measure potential and general measure data: Introduction

 An existence result for strong duality solutions to (\ref{eq1.1}) is a direct consequence of the following, interesting in its own right, result which we prove in Section 5.
 It states that if $v$ is a duality solution to (\ref{eq1.1}), then it is a strong duality solution to

 We have already mentioned that $v$ is a limit of variational solutions to the Schr\"odinger equations

 with more regular than $\mu$ measures $\mu_n$ approximating $\mu$ in the narrow topology.
-This means that in the above situation some reduction of the measure occurs.
+This means that when passing to the limit in (\ref{eq1.rmo1}) some reduction of the measure $\mu$ occurs.
 This phenomenon is somewhat reminiscent of the phenomena occurring in the theory of reduced measures introduced by Brezis, Marcus and Ponce \cite{BMP,BMP1} for the Dirichlet Laplacian and next generalized by Klimsiak \cite{K:CVPDE} to a wide class of Dirichlet operators.
 In our context, the measure $\mu_{\lfloor E_\nu}$ may be considered as a reduced measure for $\mu$.
-The same reduction takes place if we approximate monotonically the measure $\nu$ (see Proposition \ref{prop4.s1s}).
+The same reduction takes place when we approximate monotonically the measure $\nu$ (see Proposition \ref{prop4.s1s}).
+This result is a far-reaching generalization of \cite[Theorem 8.2]{GV}.